iangrell/fs-journal/quizzes/week10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+The abstract in preventing Car from creating an object.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+The virtual will check for an overriding member of any class that inherits it.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->